krmcbride/claudecode-hooks/README.md

 **Required Flags:**

-- `-cmd` - Format command to execute (e.g., "goimports", "prettier --write")
+- `-cmd` - Format command to execute with optional `{FILEPATH}` placeholder
+  - Use `{FILEPATH}` to specify where the file path should be inserted
+  - If no placeholder is used, the file path is appended to the command
-- `-ext` - Comma-separated file extensions to process (e.g., "go", "js,ts,jsx,tsx")
+- `-ext` - Comma-separated file extensions to process (e.g., ".go", ".js,.ts,.jsx,.tsx")

 **Optional Flags:**